epfml/llm-baselines/README.md

 ## Results on wikitext

-Trying to get the best perplexity as fast as possible, I settled for using a model with the following parameters:
+Trying to get the best perplexity as fast as possible, I settled for using a model (213.34M parameters) with the following parameters:
 * n_embd: 768
 * n_head: 12
 * dropout: 0.2 (0.1 also works fine)